VisualDataWeb/WebVOWL/README.md

 Additional information
 ----------------------

-To export the current graph to an SVG image, we have to inline all css styles into the SVG code.
+To export the VOWL visualization to an SVG image, all css styles have to be included into the SVG code.
-That means, that if you change the CSS in the `vowl.css` file, you have to update the code that inlines the styles or otherwise the exported SVG will not look the same as the displayed graph.
+This means that if you change the CSS code in the `vowl.css` file, you also have to update the code that inlines the styles - otherwise the exported SVG will not look the same as the displayed graph.

 The tool which creates the code that inlines the styles can be found in the util directory.
 Please follow the instructions in its [README](util/VowlCssToD3RuleConverter/README.md) file.